devopsinpro/EKS-Safari/segment02-iam/terraform.md

 ## Sign in

-Get the User Password for Console Sign in
+Get the User Password for Console Sign in ; pbcopy is the command to coty password to the clipboard withoutshowing it to the terminal screen.

 ```
 terraform output password | base64 --decode  | gpg --decrypt | pbcopy